 Originally, the scene directly cuts to a continuation of the flashback.
 In the dub, they show a short shot of Zoey running up a hill that doesn’t come from this episode and states how the late night research sessions are killing her before cutting to the flashback.
 They also remove a shot of Shirogane, Akasaka and Masha from the flashback in doing so.

 The flashback is changed dialogue-wise to suit the new backstory of the aliens.

 In the original, they find footage of the alien’s past in Masha’s data banks.
 They see video footage of their ancient race that existed far before humans (which exists because reasons), but then take note of something odd.
 The trees and plants are remarkably similar to those that they have on earth.
 Akasaka takes note of one plant in particular that is an extinct plant found only in fossils.
 This leads them to come to the conclusion that the aliens aren’t aliens at all, they’re earthlings – just of an ancient and unknown species.

 Many natural disasters caused them to flee their planet out of fear of extinction, but the planet that they decided to inhabit was much worse than the conditions on earth with nearly unbearable weather conditions.
 They no longer had the ability to head back to earth for some reason and earth became a dream for their race as they all longed to return there.

-Zakuro states that when these beings finally found a way to return to earth, they found it being inhabited and ruined by humans.
-She also states that if she were them, she’d probably hate humans too.
+Zakuro states that, when these beings finally managed to return to earth, they found it being inhabited and ruined by humans.
+She also states that, if she were them, she’d probably hate humans too.
 She’s not saying this justifies them attacking humans, but she knows how they feel.

 Shirogane agrees.
 No matter their past or their reasons, the aliens are still attacking humans and they can’t stand for that.
 Lettuce asks if there’s a way to reason with them, but Shirogane says no. If there was, the Mew Project wouldn’t be needed.